 An option for those with an egg aversion or allergy and for those with really busy mornings is a Balanced Smoothie (or breakfast parfait, if you don’t have a blender).
 These are a quick, healthy option for moms, dads and kids, and they are also a good on-the-go option to take in the car or to school.
 Smoothies are great because you can customize them by adding any ingredients you like—as long as you promise to include the three necessities: protein, healthy fat and carbs.
 Check out my entire post on combinations and ideas for making a Balanced Smoothie for breakfast.

 Lastly, if you or your kids won’t budge on the cereal habit, be sure to serve a side of protein and a side of healthy fat alongside the cereal bowl.
-For protein, you could serve a pre-prepared hard-boiled egg, Greek yogurt, cottage cheese, a scrambled egg or side of breakfast ham or sausage.
+For protein, you could serve a pre-prepared hard-boiled egg, Greek yogurt (a non-sugary one), cottage cheese, a scrambled egg or side of breakfast ham or sausage.
 If hot cereal is preferred, you can stir in peanut butter for a boost of fiber and healthy fat, but again, be sure to serve a side of protein along with it.
 You can also top the hot or cold cereal with nuts and/or seeds to add healthy fat.

 Although mornings can be rushed, make it a priority to sit down with your children and have a healthy, balanced breakfast or whip up a smoothie to take with on the road.
 This will start both your day and theirs on the right foot by nourishing your bodies and minds.